We’ve been told this many times by our friends and family, our co-workers, and the health and fitness professionals we see in the media.

 - This means the food is fresh and in it’s most basic form.
 Think produce and meat, like spinach or ground turkey.
 It’s one thing.

 - Make sure if you buy it packaged it doesn’t have a 30 ingredient list and words you cannot pronounce.
+5 ingredients or less is a good rule of thumb.

 - Does it come from a quality source?